Project

 Actions #2

-Updated by amanzini 7 months ago
+Updated by amanzini about 1 year ago

 did some investigation runs with different RAM size, to see if the time took by this test may vary; of course it can be influenced by the worker resources and instant I/O load at the time the test runs.